serilog/serilog-sinks-eventlog/README.md

 A Serilog sink that writes events to the Windows Event Log.

+> [!IMPORTANT]
-**Important:** version 3.0 of this sink changed the default value of `manageEventSource` from `true` to `false`.
+> Version 3.0 of this sink changed the default value of `manageEventSource` from `true` to `false`.
 Applications that run with administrative privileges, and that can therefore create event sources on-the-fly, can opt in by providing `manageEventSource: true` as a  configuration option.

 ### Getting started